tlapinsk/byte-data-insights/README.md

 Two important notes must be made about the data loading mechanism.
 1. One script is built to create a table for the first time
 2. The second is built to load data incrementally (e.g. feed the data) as it is generated.
-It will add it to the `purchases` or `product_info` table depending on the csv provided
+It will add it to the `purchases` or `product_info` table depending on the CSV provided

 Note: The second script utilizes a `copy_from` method instead of inserting the data.
 This is the recommended solution for loading data from a CSV file into Postgres using psycopg2.